utshomax/postman-docs/src/pages/docs/live-insights/live-insights-overview.md

 ## Bugs

-Changes made to request bodies and examples do not yet show up.
-We are working on fixing this issue.
+Changes made to request bodies and examples don't yet show up.
+The Live Insights team is working on fixing this issue.

 ## Sensitive data protection

 The LCA client drops all data values from the observed traffic before sending it to Postman.
 All data format inference happens on the client side, before the data is removed.
-The Postman cloud does not see the initial values, and uploads of the obfuscated data to Postman are performed over HTTPS using TLS.
+The Postman cloud don't see the initial values, and uploads of the obfuscated data to Postman are performed over HTTPS using TLS.

 ### Limitations

 * Any literal values that appear in the payload are obfuscated before being sent to Postman, but path parameters are sent in their original form.
-If the path to your API includes sensitive data (for example, email, first/last names, or phone numbers), it is transmitted to Postman first.
+If the path to your API includes sensitive data (for example, email, first/last names, or phone numbers), it's transmitted to Postman first.
 Postman applies heuristics on the backend to remove it.
 If you have APIs that include sensitive data, contact Postman support to adjust the LCA to pre-filter it.
 * Postman’s data sanitizing doesn't apply to the keys.
 For example, the sanitizing works if your JSON document is structured as follows:

     ```json